Denver · Denver Metro · Median Home Value $625,000 · Population 715,522

 ADU Construction — Denver’s Biggest Equity Play

 Denver passed progressive ADU (Accessory Dwelling Unit) regulations that allow homeowners to build secondary units on most residential lots citywide.
-This is a game-changer for equity strategy.
+This is a huge opportunity for equity strategy.
 Building an ADU costs $150K to $250K using HELOC funds, but the finished unit can generate $1,500 to $2,500 per month in rental income while adding $100K or more to your property’s appraised value.

 In neighborhoods like Park Hill, Highlands, and Central Park, ADUs effectively pay for themselves within five to seven years while simultaneously increasing your total equity position.
 The HELOC interest used for ADU construction may also be tax-deductible since it improves the home securing the loan.